Perez Art Museum Miami at night

 Bass Museum of Art

-DESCRIPTION: Established in 1963 when Miami Beach accepted the gift of the art collection of John and Johanna Bass upon condition that it would maintain the collection in perpetuity; the museum occupies what was originally the Miami Beach Public Library and Art Center, designed in 1930; today one sees outstanding Medieval and Renaissance art from Europe; a good place to take the kids that will help many of their history lessons come alive; wheelchair accessible
+DESCRIPTION: Established in 1963 when Miami Beach accepted the gift of the art collection of John and Johanna Bass upon condition that it would maintain the collection in perpetuity.
+The museum occupies what was originally the Miami Beach Public Library and Art Center, designed in 1930.
+Today one sees outstanding Medieval and Renaissance art from Europe.
+The museum is a good place to take the kids that will help many of their history lessons come alive; wheelchair accessible.

 ADMISSION: $8 adults, $6 students and seniors, age 6 and under FREE